 Aid System for the Detection of Various Pathologies Based on Image Analysis and Artificial Intelligence

 The CADIA project aims to create an image analysis system based on state-of-the-art artificial intelligence techniques (e.g. deep learning).
-As a clinical scenario for the piloting of this system, breast cancer screening assistance has been considered, developing algorithms for the analysis of lesions in mammography images and digital tomosynthesis, and breast cancer diagnosis, by means of innovative techniques to help the detection and characterization of tumor areas in digital pathology images.
+As clinical scenario for the piloting of the above mentioned system it has been considered the help to the screening of breast cancer, developing algorithms for the analysis of the lesions in images of mammography and digital tomosynthesis, and diagnosis of breast cancer, by means of new techniques of help to the detection and characterization of tumor zones in images of digital pathology.

-The project is being developed by the UTE formed by the Vicomtech Foundation and the Inycom company.
-This Innovative Public Procurement project is part of the Code 100 health innovation plan executed within the framework of a collaboration agreement between the Galician Health Service and the Ministry of Science and Innovation, financed by 80% by the ERDF in the framework of the Multiregional Operational Program of Spain (POPE) 2014-2020.
+The project is being developed by the joint venture formed by the Vicomtech Foundation and the company Inycom.
+The present Innovative Public Procurement project is framed within the health innovation plan Code 100 executed in the framework of a collaboration agreement between the Galician Health Service and the Ministry of Science and Innovation, financed in an 80% by the ERDF in the framework of the Spanish Multiregional Operational Programme (POPE) 2014-202.

 Currently, the necessary annotation tools have been created with which the clinicians are labeling the images, after long sessions of gathering requirements and specifications, as well as training and annotation tests.
 2400 pathological anatomy samples have been digitized, creating a database of anonymized dicom images and the necessary sergas PACS radiology images have been selected and anonymized.
 The first AI models from public digital radiology and pathology databases have been trained.